NPRA/image-anonymisation/docs/wiki/WikiDocs.md

  Oftentimes if this level is achieved, some of the values may be found in the path and the file name of the image.
  2. This is the highest quality level where all the exif data that is not optional exists.

+NOTE:
+There also exists an `ExifWorkerOld` which will be used for older versions of how the Exif-data is formatted.
+It will also look for the `ImageProperties` tag and read data from there.

 #### SaveWorker
 The `SaveWorker` is responsible to save the anonymised image and the potential preview image.
 Additionally it will draw on the masks after the definitions in the configuration-file.